-- (b) contravenes the provisions of section 11(2)(a); - (c) fails to comply with any direction in terms of the provisions of section 11(2)(b); or - (d) in an affidavit referred to section 8(4)(a), wilfully makes a false statement in a material respect, is guilty of an offence and liable on conviction in the case of an offence referred to in paragraph (a) to a fine or imprisonment for a period not exceeding five years or to both such fine and such imprisonment, and in the case of an offence contemplated in paragraph (b), (c), or (d), to a fine or imprisonment for a period not exceeding two years or to both such fine and such imprisonment.
+Notwithstanding the provisions of any other law, any person whois guilty of an offence and liable on conviction in the case of an offence referred to in paragraph (a) to a fine or imprisonment for a period not exceeding five years or to both such fine and such imprisonment, and in the case of an offence contemplated in paragraph (b), (c), or (d), to a fine or imprisonment for a period not exceeding two years or to both such fine and such imprisonment.

-Application of Act by prosecuting authority and members of South African Police Service in respect of a contravention of section 17(a), unless he or she has been authorised thereto, whether in general or in any specific case, by a Director of Public Prosecutions as contemplated in section 13(l)(a) of the National Prosecuting Authority Act, 1998 (Act No. 32 of 1998), or a senior member of the prosecuting authority designated thereto in writing by such a Director.
+- (a) contravenes any prohibition, condition, obligation or order imposed in terms of section 7; - (b) contravenes the provisions of section 11(2)(a); - (c) fails to comply with any direction in terms of the provisions of section 11(2)(b); or - (d) in an affidavit referred to section 8(4)(a), wilfully makes a false statement in a material respect, in respect of a contravention of section 17(a), unless he or she has been authorised thereto, whether in general or in any specific case, by a Director of Public Prosecutions as contemplated in section 13(l)(a) of the National Prosecuting Authority Act, 1998 (Act No. 32 of 1998), or a senior member of the prosecuting authority designated thereto in writing by such a Director.